01 Featured Wrist wearable · Staff · Governance · 0-to-1

 — Peer review, H1 2025

-Branch cut is the moment in hardware development when the software is locked for manufacturing.
+Code freeze is the moment in hardware development when the software is locked for manufacturing.
 Any unresolved content issues at that point become a product risk.
-We hit branch cut with zero content blockers — every string reviewed, every terminology decision documented, every edge case resolved.
+We hit code freeze with zero content blockers — every UI copy item reviewed, every terminology decision documented, every edge case resolved.

 That outcome wasn't luck.
 It was the result of building the infrastructure early enough that the team could operate it without me needing to be in every room.
 The standards hub, the terminology governance, the office hours — all of it was designed to make "zero blockers" the default, not the exception.